-- The cost of paying whenever answers the phones.
+- The cost of paying someone to answer the phones.

 - The cost of advertising in the neighborhood.

-- The cost of a mop that will be reused.
+- The cost of a mop that will be used again.

-The $26 (52%) gross margin is necessary to pay for the receptionist, advertising, and mops—and your own salary.
+The $26 (52%) gross margin is necessary to pay for the indirect costs, the receptionist, advertising, and mops—and your salary.